emilyfuhrman/map-club/Session_03/README.md

 # 20160726 &mdash; QGIS

 This session explores [QGIS](http://www.qgis.org/en/site/), a free and open source geographic information system.

-### Tutorial &mdash; Creating a thematic population map of the U.S.
+QGIS is a versatile tool for analyzing, manipulating, and exporting GIS data.
+In contrast to previous sessions that take a more experimental approach to learning new software, this session will be structured around a guided tutorial, below.

+## Tutorial
+This tutorial walks through the process of creating a thematic population map of the U.S. with a focus on exploring different projections in QGIS.
+As noted below, visualizing raw counts in this manner is considered bad practice.
+In the interest of time, and to minimize data processing, use these steps as a starting point for creating a proper choropleth map of U.S. population density.

 #### Datasets
 This tutorial will incorporate two datasets, one provided by Natural Earth and one provided by the U.S. Census.
 First, download the current administrative boundaries of the U.S., listed below: